AbhishekJsX10/IMBD-Mongo-App/README.md

 ## About the App:

 This project is a clone of IMDb, the popular movie and TV show database.
-It is built using React.js, Chakra UI for the frontend, and Firebase for the backend services.
+It is built using React.js, Chakra UI for the frontend, and Express-JS and MongoDb for the backend services.
 The application leverages the TMDB API for fetching movie and TV show data and includes features like watchlist functionality and Google authentication.

 ## Technologies Used:

 - **React:** A JavaScript library designed for creating dynamic user interfaces.
 - **Redux Toolkit:** A library for efficiently managing and centralizing application state.
 - **Chakra-UI:** A popular React component library that implements Google's Material Design guidelines, providing a rich set of customizable components.
-- **Firebase:** A comprehensive platform that enables the development of web and mobile applications without the need for server-side programming.
+- **Express-JS and MongoDb:** Express.js is a minimal and flexible Node.js web application framework that provides a robust set of features for building web and mobile applications.
+MongoDB is a NoSQL database that stores data in flexible, JSON-like documents.
+Together, they form a powerful platform for developing server-side applications and APIs.

 ## Features:

 - **Authentication:**
- Robust and seamless user authentication with Firebase, guaranteeing data privacy and security.
-Sign in with Google to save your watchlist.
+ Robust and seamless user authentication with ExpressJS and MongoDb, guaranteeing data privacy and security.
+Sign in with email and password to save your watchlist.

 - **Trending Movies and TV Shows:**
   Displays trending movies and TV shows for the day or week.